pranitab07/SQL_Query_Completion/README.md

-SQL_Code_completion
+SQl Query Completion
 ==============================

-This Project aims to autocomplete the SQL code and help developers to be productive
+This is an AI based SQL Autocompletion Project to assist Developers in solving complex queries without any time wastage.

 Project Organization
 ------------